kaopanboonyuen/panboonyuen_professional_website/content/blog/2025-07-17-CUICU-customizing-unsupervised-instruction-finetuned-language-models/index.md

 - You can still deploy **LLM-based clinical AI**,
 - With just **a few labels**, **smart tuning**, and **open-source models**.

-We’re excited about bringing this into Thai ICU workflows to help overworked clinicians with decision support tools that actually make sense in practice.
+I'm excited about bringing this into Thai ICU workflows to help overworked clinicians with decision support tools that actually make sense in practice.

 <div style="text-align: center;">
   <img src="img/CUICU_CERTIFICATE.jpg" alt="Oral Presentation Certificate">
   <p style="font-style: italic; margin-top: 0px;">Figure 8: My certificate for the oral session—a proud reminder that I was one of just eight selected presenters.
 The other seven?
 All medical doctors.
 That made it even more special.
 Being the only AI researcher talking about LLMs in a sea of clinicians reminded me that technology must meet people where they are.
 One of the most heartwarming moments came afterward, when a senior doctor complimented the work.
 And perhaps even more emotional—this was my return to Chulalongkorn University, my Ph.D. alma mater, after nearly five years.
 Walking the familiar halls again, this time as a speaker, I felt immense gratitude.
 Chula gave me the roots, and CU-ICU is one of the branches I’ve grown.</p>
 </div>

----

-## 🔮 What’s Next?

----

-We’re exploring:
-- Thai-language ICU data alignment.
-- Integration into **real-time hospital decision systems**.
-- Expanding to pediatric and emergency care predictions.

-If you’re working on Thai healthcare + AI, [let’s connect](mailto:teerapong.panboonyuen@gmail.com)!

 ---